 - 1. Choose to migrate to support script compatibility when you migrate the deployment manager and all of its federated nodes. - 2.
-Follow these steps to convert all nodes and servers in this cell. - Note: The following steps should be taken against the deployment-manager management profile.
-If you run the convertScriptCompatibility command against a federated profile, the changes will be removed the next time the deployment manager synchronizes with the federated node. - a.
+Follow these steps to convert all nodes and servers in this cell.

+Important: The following steps should be taken against the deployment-manager management profile.
+If you run the convertScriptCompatibility command against a federated profile, the changes will be removed the next time the deployment manager synchronizes with the federated node.

+- a.
 Open a command window. - b.
-Change to the Version 7.0 deployment-manager management profile's profile_root/bin directory. - c.
-Run the following command:
+Change to the Version 8.0 deployment-manager management profile's profile_root/bin directory. - c.
+Run the following command: convertScriptCompatibility.sh - 3.
+Perform a full resynchronization of the deployment manager's configuration with each federated node to produce a consistent configuration.

-convertScriptCompatibility.sh

-3. Synchronize the deployment manager's configuration with each federated node to produce a consistent configuration.